lemonlawaz/lemonlawaz.github.io/lemonlaws/indiana.md

 Sec.
 7. As used in this chapter, "term of protection" means a period of time that:

-1) begins:
+- begins:

->A. on the date of original delivery of a motor vehicle to a buyer; or <br>
+  - on the date of original delivery of a motor vehicle to a buyer; or

->B. in the case of a replacement vehicle provided by a manufacturer to a buyer under this chapter, on the date of delivery of the replacement vehicle to the buyer; and
+  - in the case of a replacement vehicle provided by a manufacturer to a buyer under this chapter, on the date of delivery of the replacement vehicle to the buyer; and

-2) ends the earlier of: <br>
+- ends the earlier of:

->A. eighteen (18) months after the date identified under subdivision (1); or <br>
+  - eighteen (18) months after the date identified under subdivision (1); or

->B. the time the motor vehicle has been driven eighteen thousand (18,000) miles after the date identified under subdivision (1).
+  - the time the motor vehicle has been driven eighteen thousand (18,000) miles after the date identified under subdivision (1).

 As added by P.L.150-1988, SEC.1.